-Candidates seeking a degree through graduate study must apply for regular admission.
+Candidates seeking a degree through graduate study must apply for regular admission through the Office of Graduate Admissions.
 Individuals who already hold a master's degree must meet regular admissions requirements for a second master's degree.
 Requirements for regular admission follow:

 - 1. Undergraduate degree from an accredited college or university - 2.
-Eligibility for Clear Renewable Georgia T-4 teaching certificate. - 3.
+Eligibility for an Induction or Professional Georgia Teaching Certificate. - 3.
 A minimum of 2.75 undergraduate grade point average as reported on the official final transcripts from all accredited institutions attended. - 4.
 Two confidential Administrative Recommendation Forms, one from a Supervising Principal and one from another school administrator, Assistant Principal, Department Chair, Lead Teacher.

-Applicants meeting minimum requirements for regular admission (without conditions) will be considered.
+Applicants meeting minimum requirements for regular admission without conditions will be considered.
 Acceptance is not guaranteed.
-The School of

-Education seeks the most qualified applicants for its graduate degree cohort programs.
+The School of Education seeks the most qualified applicants for its graduate degree cohort programs.